andrewzm/EFDR/README.md

 - regrid() currently accepts data frames in (x,y,z) format.
 Suggest another function where people can supply images in matrix format with NAs in it.
 This function will "gather" the rows into xyz format, filter out the NAs and then call regrid.
 - Neighbourhood detection is currently sped up using a parallel backend.
 This, however, will remain slow on a standard desktop.
 Suggest implementing in C.
 - Image padding should be integrated, possibly using conditional simulation, see Pavlicová et al. (2008).
+- We need to EFDR suitable for non-rectangular domains -- possibly by only using wavelets that are affected by data in the test.
+This ties in with the padding issue.

 References